laravel/docs/queries.md

 <a name="groupbyraw"></a>
 ### `groupByRaw`

-The `groupByRaw` method may be used to set a raw string as the value of the `group by` clause:
+The `groupByRaw` method may be used to provide a raw string as the value of the `group by` clause:

     $orders = DB::table('orders')
                     ->select('city', 'state')